Sowdhanya-laxna/Java-Tasks/README.md

-**Student Management System**
+Student Management System
-This project is a Student Management System developed in Java, showcasing the usage of Object-Oriented Programming (OOP) principles and Java collections like HashMap, TreeSet, and ArrayList.
-It allows users to efficiently manage student data with features such as adding, updating, searching, sorting, and removing students.

-**Features**
-Add individual students or a list of students.

-View all students in the system.

-Search for students by their ID or name.

-Update student information (name and grade).

-Remove students by their ID.

-Automatically sort students alphabetically by name.

-Interactive menu-driven program with dynamic user input.

-**Technologies Used**
-Java Programming Language

-Collections Framework (HashMap, TreeSet, ArrayList)

-Object-Oriented Programming (OOP) principles

-Command-line interface for user interaction

-**Code Overview**
-**Classes**
-**Student:**

-Represents a student with attributes id, name, and grade.

-Implements the Comparable interface for sorting by name.

-**StudentManagementSystem:**

-Manages the collection of students using a HashMap (for storage) and a TreeSet (for sorting).

-Provides methods for adding, updating, searching, removing, and viewing students.

-Features Explanation
+Description:
+This project is a Java-based Student Management System designed to manage student records.
+It allows adding, viewing, updating, removing, and searching for students based on their ID or name.
+All student details are persisted in a text file (students.txt) for future use.

+Features:
-Add Student: Input ID, Name, and Grade to add a student to the system.
+Add Student: Add a student's ID, name, and grade.

-**Search:**
+View All Students: View all stored student details.

-By ID: Retrieves a single student using their unique ID.
+Search by ID: Retrieve a student's details using their ID.

-By Name: Retrieves a list of students with the specified name.
+Search by Name: Find all students matching a given name.

-Update Student: Modify the Name and Grade of an existing student using their ID.
+Update Student: Modify the name and grade of an existing student.

-Remove Student: Deletes a student based on their ID.
+Remove Student: Delete a student record using their ID.

-View All Students: Displays all students in the system.

-Sort Students: Students are automatically sorted by name when added or updated.
+File Persistence: Automatically saves and loads student records to/from the file students.txt.

+Technologies Used:
+Java

+File Handling (using FileWriter and Scanner)

+Data Structures (HashMap, TreeSet, and List)

+Object-Oriented Programming Principles

+Project Structure:
+Student Class: Represents a student and defines attributes and operations on student records.

+StudentManagementSystem Class: Provides methods to manage students and ensures data persistence in the file.

+Students Class: Contains the main() method and handles user interaction.

+File Persistence:
+Student details are stored in students.txt in a comma-separated format (ID,Name,Grade).

+File is created in the program's working directory.